pysaurav/nyfolio/content/posts/ai-discrimination-norwegian-hiring.md

 **Year 4 and Beyond: Runaway Bias**
 Each cycle makes the bias stronger because the model is learning from its own biased outputs.
 What started as a reflection of human bias becomes algorithmic certainty.

-I find this particularly concerning because most companies retrain their models quarterly or annually to "improve performance."
+If a company retrain their models quarterly or annually to "improve performance."
 Without intervention, they're unknowingly building amplification machines.
-[The Norwegian Equality and Anti Discrimination Ombud has raised concerns about exactly this kind of algorithmic discrimination](https://ldo.no/content/uploads/2025/05/Algorithms-artificial-intelligence-and-discrimination-report.pdf), noting surprisingly low awareness about these issues even as AI adoption accelerates across Norwegian companies.
+[The Norwegian Equality and Anti Discrimination Ombud has raised concerns about exactly this kind of algorithmic discrimination](https://ldo.no/content/uploads/2025/05/Algorithms-artificial-intelligence-and-discrimination-report.pdf).

-## A real example: Geography meets gender in Norwegian tech
+## Real example in Norwegian tech sector

-Let me paint you a picture with actual data patterns I've observed.
-Imagine a typical Norwegian tech company building an AI hiring system.
-Their training data looks something like this:

-* 80% of historical hires came from Oslo and Southern Norway
-* Only 20% came from Northern Norway
-* Within each region, about 70% of hires were male, 30% female

-Now, here's what the model learns without anyone explicitly programming it to discriminate:

-"Successful candidates are usually male Oslo residents.
-Female candidates from Tromsø are extremely rare, therefore risky."

-A qualified female software engineer from Tromsø applying to this company faces compounding disadvantage with every model iteration.
+While women make up around 49 percent of Norway’s population ([Statistics Norway – Population by gender](https://www.ssb.no/en/befolkning/folketall/statistikk/befolkning)), only about 22 percent of workers in IT occupations are women ([Statistics Norway – Many more have IT-occupations](https://www.ssb.no/arbeid-og-lonn/sysselsetting/artikler/mange-flere-har-it-yrker)).
+This contrast shows a clear underrepresentation in the tech sector.

+When an AI hiring model is trained on this kind of historically imbalanced data, it tends to learn that “successful candidates” look like the majority group.
+As a result, qualified applicants from underrepresented regions or demographic groups can be treated as statistically unusual by the model, leading to compounded disadvantage with each retraining cycle.
+This amplification mechanism is well documented in algorithmic fairness research ([Barocas & Selbst, 2016](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2477899), [Raghavan et al., 2020](https://dl.acm.org/doi/10.1145/3351095.3372828)).

 ## Technology and regulation converging

-This brings me to the regulatory landscape.
-[Norway, along with the EU, is moving toward requiring AI systems to meet fairness standards](https://practiceguides.chambers.com/practice-guides/artificial-intelligence-2025/norway/trends-and-developments), with the EU AI Act specifically addressing bias in high risk applications like hiring.
+This brings us to the regulatory landscape.
+Norway, along with the EU, is moving toward requiring AI systems to meet fairness standards, with the EU AI Act specifically addressing bias in high risk applications like hiring.
 Given that [one in four Norwegian businesses now uses AI](https://practiceguides.chambers.com/practice-guides/artificial-intelligence-2025/norway/trends-and-developments), this isn't a distant concern, it's happening right now.

-I recall a conversation with an HR manager who told me, "We adopted AI to remove human bias from hiring."
-The irony is that without intervention, AI can actually make bias more systematic and harder to detect than human decision making.

-## What I've learned works: Starting simple with reweighting
+## Solution: Starting simple with reweighting

-After analyzing fairness interventions across different companies, I've found that you don't need to start with complex solutions.
-While there are sophisticated approaches for different fairness goals (demographic parity, equal opportunity, individual fairness), the simplest intervention that actually works is something called reweighting.
+After studying about fairness interventions, I've found that you don't need to start with complex solutions.
+While there are sophisticated approaches for different fairness goals (demographic parity, equal opportunity, individual fairness, the simplest intervention that actually works is something called reweighting.

 Think of it like this.
 Imagine you're training a model to recognize "qualified candidates" but your training data is heavily skewed: